 One step closer.

 So much progress has been made in the fight against AIDS in Africa over the past decade.
 New child infections have been cut in half.
-And nearly 10 million people are on lifesaving treatments — that’s up from just 300,000 in 2002.
+And nearly 17 million people are on lifesaving treatments — that’s up from just 700,000 in 2000.
 Think about that number for a minute.
 It’s remarkable, really.
-But our work won’t be done until we can welcome the first AIDS-free generation in more than 30 years.
+But our work won’t be done until we can welcome the first AIDS Free Generation in more than 30 years.

 The importance of what (RED) and the Global Fund are doing can’t be overstated.
 The tools needed to virtually eliminate mother-to-child transmission of HIV exist.
 But we need your help to make sure lifesaving medications continue to be available to everyone who needs them.

-So from now through December 31, 2015,* for every dollar you donate to (RED), Bank of America will donate a dollar too.
+So from now through December 31, 2019,Footnote * for every dollar you donate to (RED), Bank of America will donate a dollar too.
 And together we’ll get one step closer to the beginning of the end of AIDS.

 Bank of America is proud to partner with (RED).
 Donate now to get us one step closer to the end of AIDS.